SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 infrastructure, and can be extended to be used in different frameworks and environments, such as in Metaflow, Flyte, Airflow or Argo Workflows.

-This suggested us to implement a Python package with minimal dependencies that can be used anywhere without assumptions on the operating system, the Python version, or installed packages.
-Although this might sound like a simple task (there are many resource tracker tools and agents out there), it was challenging to support collecting resource usage on different operating systems -- both at the system level, and at the process level.
-This latter means that we closely monitor a single process and its descendants, separated from the system-level resource usage.
+This led us to implement a Python package with minimal dependencies, designed to be universally applicable without assumptions about the operating system, Python version, or installed packages.
+Although this might sound like a simple task (there are many resource tracker tools and agents out there), it was challenging to support collecting resource usage on different operating systems — both at the system level, and at the process level.
+The latter means that we closely monitor a single process and its descendants, separated from the system-level resource usage.

 First, I came up with a quick and dirty `procfs` implementation with the advantage of a fully self-contained solution that does not require any